 Update your job descriptions by Matt Tarasevich

-A crucial component for compliance with the Americans with Disabilities Act (and its statutory counterparts in Maine and New Hampshire) are accurate job descriptions.
+A crucial component for compliance with the Americans with Disabilities Act (and its statutory counterparts in ME and New Hampshire) are accurate job descriptions.
 Employers are frequently asked to provide reasonable accommodations to employees with disabilities, which the employer may or may not be able to meet.
 In response to such a request, the essential functions set forth on the job description help guide the employer’s decision.
 If a discrimination claim is later filed under the ADA for failing to provide the desired accommodation, the administrative agency will likely examine the job description to determine if the essential functions outlined by the employer are really necessary.
 Since having accurate job descriptions can help the employer make the right decision, and later help avoid costly litigation, a review of the essential job functions in the job description to ensure accuracy and necessity should be at the top of your 2014 to-do resolutions.

 Consider whether HIPAA applies to your organization and have necessary and appropriate policies by Ron Schneider